-From the convenience of our smartphones, we can easily lower the temperature of our home, turn on the lights before entering the front door and even manage energy usage.
-For energy utilities, it’s imperative to harness the popularity of this growing technology.
+From the convenience of our smartphones, we can easily lower the temperature of our home, turn on the lights before entering the front door and better manage our overall energy usage.

-Georgia Power collaborated with Atlanta-based builder PulteGroup, the City of Atlanta and U.S. Department of Energy to create the city’s first Smart Neighborhood.
+Georgia Power collaborated with Atlanta-based builder PulteGroup, the City of Atlanta and the U.S. Department of Energy to create the city’s first Smart Neighborhood.
 The innovative homes are equipped with a variety of energy-efficient measures including smart home upgrades, rooftop solar and in-home battery storage systems.

 Likewise, Alabama Power partnered with Vivint Smart Home and local builders to develop the first Smart Neighborhood in the state.
 Located in Birmingham, the community is 35% more energy efficient than comparable homes in the area.